 Nine Virginia wrestlers competed in the NCAA Championships Thursday (March 21).

 The results of Garland's perseverance are evident.
-In Garland's first seven seasons at Virginia, the Cavaliers earned six All-America honors and 12 ACC individual titles while qualifying 42 to the NCAA Championships and now recording four-consecutive Top-30 team finishes at NCAAs.
-UVa has a 98-44 dual record during his tenure.
+In Garland's first eight seasons at Virginia, the Cavaliers earned seven All-America honors and 14 ACC individual titles while qualifying 50 to the NCAA Championships and now recording five-consecutive Top-30 team finishes at NCAAs.
+UVa has a 116-47 dual record during his tenure, as Garland ranks second in dual wins in school history.
 The Virginia wrestling program also has been a standout in the classroom; in 2013 UVa was honored by the NWCA as one of the top academic teams in the nation.

-In 2010 Garland was named the ACC Coach of the Year as Virginia won the program's first ACC Championship since 1977 before earning a 15th-place finish at the NCAA Championship, UVa's second-best finish at the national championships.
+In 2010 Garland was named the ACC Coach of the Year as Virginia won the program's first ACC Championship since 1977 and earned a 15th-place finish at the NCAA Championship, UVa's second-best finish at the national championships.

 Virginia set program records with nine NCAA qualifiers and four national seeds in 2012-13.
 Jedd Moore (157 pounds) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
 DiCamillo was crowned the ACC champion at 133 pounds, becoming the first UVa freshman to win an ACC title since 1995.